hahahihidede/Connect-Agentspace-to-Social-Media-API/README.md

 ## 🛠️ GCP Services Used

-Here are more details about the GCP services utilized in this project:
+[cite_start]Here are more details about the GCP services utilized in this project[cite: 22]:

 ### 3.1.
 BigQuery
 * [cite_start]**Role**: A fully managed data warehouse for scalable and cost-effective storage of social media trend data[cite: 24]. [cite_start]It acts as the "single source of truth" for data analyzed by the agent[cite: 25].